Simply put, thread count refers to the number of horizontal and vertical threads woven in each square inch of material.

 Our skin is the largest organ in our body, and is also very absorbent.
-Traditional, non-organic linens often contain “hidden” chemicals that can be harmful to our skin.
+Traditional, non-organic linens often contain “hidden” chemicals that can be harmful to our skin, like dyes, oils or traces of heavy metals from the manufacturing process.

 The short answer is not necessarily!
 A thread count over 500, for example, can be too heavy and unbreathable.
 It’s a myth that higher thread count means better quality.